 Key voices

-• Alex Jones — InfoWars broadcaster; produced multiple DIA investigations through the 2010s that have shaped the popular form of the theory.
+• Alex Jones — InfoWars broadcaster; produced multiple DIA investigations through the 2010s that shaped the popular form of the theory.

 The official position

-Denver International Airport has publicly addressed the conspiracy theories multiple times.
-The airport's stated positions: the "New World Airport Commission" was a working name for a group of civic volunteers who contributed to the airport's construction; the murals reflect their artist's stated themes of peace and reconciliation; the Blue Mustang's red eyes are a family tribute; the construction budget and delay are attributable to the baggage-handling system failure and the airport's unprecedented scale.
-The airport has embraced the conspiracy reputation commercially — through a gargoyle mascot, conspiracy-themed construction walls, and a 2016 "Conspiracy Theories Uncovered" art exhibit.
+Denver International Airport has addressed the conspiracy theories publicly and repeatedly.
+The airport's stated positions: the "New World Airport Commission" was a working name for a group of civic and corporate volunteers who contributed to the airport's construction and had no formal organizational existence; the Tanguma murals reflect the artist's explicitly stated themes of peace, reconciliation, and the triumph of humanity over war and pollution; the Blue Mustang's red eyes are a family tribute to the sculptor's father's neon-sign business; the "Au Ag" engraving refers to Colorado's gold and silver mining heritage; the construction budget overrun and 16-month delay are attributable to the BAE Automated Systems baggage-handling failure and to the airport's unprecedented scale.
+The airport has embraced the conspiracy reputation as a marketing asset — through the 2016 Conspiracy Theories Uncovered exhibit, the 2018 Great Hall construction signage, the 2024 "I See You" campaign, the gargoyle mascot, the talking Blucifer social media presence, and conspiracy-themed merchandise.
+The Federal Aviation Administration, the Department of Homeland Security, and the Department of Defense have made no public statements on the DUMB claims.

 Where it is now